 Politely comment on a detail they’ve shared, whether about their spouse, kids or employment.
 Be sure to keep a smile on your face during the conversation because they will be able to hear the positive inflection smiling brings to your voice.
 Remain positive and always avoid being aggressive.

-Finally, if you want to better engage customers on the phone, be patient with your customers.
+Finally (and this one’s important), if you want to better engage customers on the phone, be patient with your callers.
 If you want to connect with your customers in a meaningful way, listening, honesty, conveying positive attitudes, following up, and taking notes are the best ways to engage your customers in an effective way.

 What suggestions would you add to the list?

-Rather leave it up to us to engage your customers on the phone?
-We’d love to help you!
-Get set up with your own virtual receptionist right now by signing up for our 30 day free trial here or by clicking below.
+Our team of professional virtual receptionists would love to help you better engage your callers!
+Get set up with your own virtual receptionist right now by signing up for our 30 day free trial (includes 1,000 minutes and dozens of customization options) by clicking below.
 There’s no obligation to sign up after the trial period is over, so get started now!